hatedabamboo/notes.hatedabamboo.me/docs/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 A few things to notice here:

-- The `/database_user` in the end of resource string indicates that this policy is meant only for this particular user.
+- The `/database_user` at the end of the resource string indicates that this policy is meant only for this particular user.
-- The permission `rds-db:connect` differs from regular `rds:*` permissions, as it's responsible only for grant to connect to the database as designated user.
-You can see for yourself, there's only [one](https://www.awsiamactions.io/?o=rds-db) such action.
+- The permission `rds-db:connect` differs from regular `rds:*` permissions, as it is responsible only for granting the ability to connect to the database as the designated user.
+You can see for yourself -- there’s only [one](https://www.awsiamactions.io/?o=rds-db) such action.
-- The resource ARN has a `:cluster-ABCDEFGHIJKL01234/` resource reference, which allows the connection to the cluster in general.
-It can be a specific database with the resource ID looking like `:db-ABCDEFGHIJKL01234/`, or even a [RDS Proxy](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-proxy-setup.html) with the resource identifier looking like `:prx-ABCDEFGHIJKL01234/`.
+- The resource ARN includes a `:cluster-ABCDEFGHIJKL01234/` reference, which allows the connection to the cluster in general.
+It can also reference a specific database with an ID like `:db-ABCDEFGHIJKL01234/`, or even an [RDS Proxy](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-proxy-setup.html) with an identifier like `:prx-ABCDEFGHIJKL01234/`.

-The policy can utilize wildcards as well, giving a variety of options:
+The policy can utilize wildcards as well, providing various options:

-- The policy can allow any user to access the specific database by using resource `arn:aws:rds-db:us-west-2:123456789012:dbuser:cluster-ABCDEFGHIJKL01234/*`
+- The policy can allow any user to access a specific database using the resource `arn:aws:rds-db:us-west-2:123456789012:dbuser:cluster-ABCDEFGHIJKL01234/*`.
-- The policy can allow a particular user to access any database in any region: `arn:aws:rds-db:*:123456789012:dbuser:*/database_user`
+- The policy can allow a particular user to access any database in any region: `arn:aws:rds-db:*:123456789012:dbuser:*/database_user`.
-- The policy can also just allow to anyone to connect to any database: `arn:aws:rds-db:us-west-2:123456789012:dbuser:*/*`
+- The policy can also allow anyone to connect to any database: `arn:aws:rds-db:us-west-2:123456789012:dbuser:*/*`.

-The possibilities are vast, but one have to always be cognizant of too broad permissions -- it's a [security concern](https://notes.hatedabamboo.me/the-big-iam-challenge/) first and foremost.
+The possibilities are vast, but one must always be mindful of overly broad permissions -- it’s a [security concern](https://notes.hatedabamboo.me/the-big-iam-challenge/) first and foremost.

-Okay, that's enough with the role policy.
+Okay, that’s enough about the role policy.

-Second part of setting up the correct role for the application is the Assume Role Policy.
-The configuration that allows a particular actor to get that role.
-This is the policy that shows on "Trust relationships" tab at the role page.
+The second part of setting up the correct role for the application is the Assume Role Policy -- the configuration that allows a particular actor to assume that role.
+This is the policy that appears on the "Trust relationships" tab on the role page.

 As mentioned above, this article focuses on accessing the database from EKS pods.
-Thus, for this specific case, assume role policy will look like this:
+For this specific case, the assume role policy will look like this:

 ```json
 {